Breeze-Zero/MRI_Tools/README.md

 The project currently only makes a preliminary sorting, welcome to contribute to the project.
 Play with the existing code, find bugs and improvements as you go, and then submit your Pull Request.

-Thanks to fastMRI, Direct, pygrappa, and Bart for their great tools
+Thanks to fastMRI, Direct, pygrappa, and Bart for their great tools.